 Dear valued reader: If you had rather not hear the details of my struggles with diarrhea and all the unpleasantries that came with it, including incontinence, problems at work and at home, surgeries and the like; I understand and ask that you skip to next Chapter: "Kansas City Here We Come" I will discuss the problems I had with my colon in future chapters because it was a big part of my life, but try not to dwell on it.

-Once again I found myself at Ft.
-Benjamin Harrison, this time to attended Recruiting School.
-About four weeks into the eight-week course, I began having frequent stools, diarrhea.
+Once again, I found myself at Ft.
+Benjamin Harrison; this time to attended Recruiting School.
+About three weeks into the eight-week course, I began having frequent stools, diarrhea.

 That is symptomatic of what one might get when arriving overseas, usually not upon returning, as I just had from Germany.
 It was almost as bad as the dysentery I had off and on in Vietnam.
 I always tried to be near a bathroom, and there were a couple of times I didn’t make it.
 That was a real confidence-builder, while in a demanding course, especially when giving a presentation.
 I toughed it out and graduated on time.
 This is surely a temporary thing.

 I was a recruiter in Lumberton, North Carolina, where we bought our first house.
 It was a pleasant town of about 17,000 in Southeastern North Carolina located on I-95, the halfway point between NYC and Florida.
 We were just 80 miles from Marty’s parents, her older married sister, and a younger brother.

 My recruiting partner in our Lumberton station was a Staff Sergeant just as I was, but outranked me by his earlier date of promotion.
 That wasn’t an issue until my health deteriorated.